-If your tenants have definitely moved out of the rental unit, a landlord may file a claim in Small Claims Court.
-The landlord must have the current residential address of the tenant in order to serve the claim.
-The forms for the Small Claims Court as well as additional information on the Small Claims Court may be obtained from their website: https://www.attorneygeneral.jus.gov.on.ca/english/courts/scc
+If your tenants have definitely moved out of the rental unit without paying the rent they owe, the landlord’s recourse is to file a claim in Small Claims Court.
+However, this is only possible if you have the current residential address of the tenant in order to serve the claim.
+The forms for the Small Claims Court as well as additional information on the Small Claims Court process may be obtained from their website: https://www.attorneygeneral.jus.gov.on.ca/english/courts/scc

 My tenant was arrested and removed by police 3 weeks ago.
 I don’t know if he is in jail or coming back.
 How do I find out about him?
 Can I rent out his room?
 When?
 Most belongings were taken by police, what should I do with the few items remaining.

 As you may know, the tenant being in jail does not mean the tenancy has ended.
 It is also unclear from your email whether or not the renter has to share a kitchen or bathroom with the owner (presumably you are the owner).
 If they do not, then you are likely dealing with a situation that would be considered abandonment – particularly if the rent was not paid.
-I’ve attached the link below from our website that address the issue of abandoned belongings, please review it to determine which situation would apply in your case https://landlordselfhelp.com/media/2017-tenants-belongings.pdf.
-If the unit really has been abandoned, then you have to decide for yourself that this is the case based on your own circumstances.
-You may re-rent the unit if you are sure he is not going to return to the property. however, we cannot help you with finding the tenant.
+I’ve attached the link below from our website to material that addresses the issue of abandoned belongings, please review to determine which situation would apply in your case https://landlordselfhelp.com/media/tenants-belongings.pdf

-My tenant vacated the apt. at the end of November, 2012 and left behind many personal belongings.
+My tenant vacated the rental unit at the end of the month and left behind many personal belongings.
 She has not replied to my emails and messages.
 How long must we hold on to these items?
 What is the process to dispose of them?

 The rules on abandoned belongings vary depending on the circumstances the tenant vacated the premises.
-I can’t tell from your email whether the tenant vacated after notice was given or if she just abandoned the unit.
-I’ve attached the links below from our website that address the issue of abandoned belongings, please review it to determine which situation would apply in your case. https://landlordselfhelp.com/media/2017-tenants-belongings.pdf http://www.landlordselfhelp.com/podcast/1023/
+I’ve attached the links below from our website that address the issue of abandoned belongings, please review it to determine which situation would apply in your case.

-I had a tenant in arrears and I filed with the Landlord and Tenant Board.
-The tenant has left the unit, belongings are in the shed.
+I had a tenant who was behind in the rent.
+I filed with the Landlord and Tenant Board and obtained an order for eviction.
+The tenant has since left the unit, but some belongings are in the shed.
 Can I keep those or throw them out?

-Can a landlord bill for the cost of repair and charge for the removal of large pieces of furniture which have been abandoned in the unit?
+Can a landlord bill a tenant for the cost of repair and charges for the removal of large pieces of furniture which have been abandoned in the unit?
 If copies of keys have been made, can I demand that they be returned?
-Is Small Claims Court the way to go?
+Is Small Claims Court the way to proceed?